Psyop/Cryptomatte/README.md

 ## Release Notes

+1.2.0 (Beta 2):

+* Removed dependency of yaml
+* Added some testing utility functions to cryptomatte_utilities.py

 1.2.0 (Beta!):

 * Changed specification regarding sidecar manifests, such that they are always sidecars with relative paths.